Pádraig Amond: Exeter City (loan)

 On 10 August 2021, Amond joined League Two side Exeter City on loan for the remainder of the 2021–22 season.
 He made his debut for Exeter on 15 August 2021 as a second-half substitute in the 3–0 League Two defeat to Leyton Orient.
 Amond scored his first two goals for Exeter in the 5-3 EFL Trophy win against Bristol Rovers on 10 November 2021.
 In May 2022 Amond was part of the Exeter city squad that finished second in League Two, gaining automatic promotion to League One.

 Woking

 On 22 June 2022, Amond agreed to join National League side Woking ahead of his release from Newport, signing a two-year deal.
 Amond made his debut in a 2–0 loss away to York City in the first game of the season, a week later he would make his home debut in a 2–0 win against Dagenham and Redbridge.
-Despite registering 5 league assists, Amond struggled to find his first goal for the club until 15 October 2022 when he scored his first club goal from a direct free kick in a 2–1 win against Southend United in the FA Cup.
-On the 14th of February 2023 Amond scored his 10th goal of the season in a 2–2 away draw against AFC Wrexham at this point in the season he had also registered 8 assists.
+On 15 October 2022, he scored his first Woking goal from a direct free kick in a 2–1 win against Southend United in the FA Cup.
+At the end of the 2022–23 season, Amond was named as the club's Player of the Year after scoring 13 goals and registering 11 assists.

+On 23 January 2024, Amond had his contract terminated to allow him to return to the Republic of Ireland to play out the remainder of his career closer to his family.

+Waterford

+2024 season

+On 26 January 2024, Amond signed for League of Ireland Premier Division club Waterford on a two-year contract.
+Amond proved an important figure in the Blues’ side return to the Premier Division in 2024, netting 14 goals + 2 assists, as he ended the campaign as joint Top Goal scorer in the Premier Division.
+Waterfords talliesman started all 32 league games and was only substituted twice, It took him to 2872 minutes played, the most for any outfield player.
+Amond was voted League of Ireland Player of the Month May 2024.
+At the end of year awards, Padraig was voted on the PFAI Team of the Year for 2024 along with being one of 3 players shortlisted for 2024 PFAI Players' Player of the Year.
+He was voted Waterford F.C.
+Player of the Year 2024.

+2025 season

+He was named club captain for the 2025 season.
+On 27 June 2025, he made his 800th career appearance, in a 1–0 defeat to Shamrock Rovers at Tallaght Stadium.